jantursky/orderlord-help-driver/docs/frequently-asked-questions-faq/what-is-the-autostart.md

 ---

-## What is the Disturb mode
+## What is the AutoStart mode
-{% include icon.html name="do_not_disturb" %} **Do Not Disturb** allows you to limit or completely silence notifications and alerts on your device.
-It’s more powerful than simply putting your phone on **silent mode**.
-Here are a few examples of where Do Not Disturb can come in handy:

-- automatically mute notifications every night while you sleep
-- mute all interruptions until your alarm goes off
-- automatically mute sounds while you’re in a meeting
-- mute all interruptions except your favorite people
-- you can see how **Do Not Disturb** can be very useful in your everyday life.
-Notifications can be a huge distraction. **Do Not Disturb** manages notifications with three different levels of silence:

-1. **Total silence** – completely mutes your phone.
-Nothing will get through.
-Not even alarms.
-1. **Alarms only** – as the name implies, this is like Total Silence except alarms still work.
-1. **Priority only** – mutes everything except alarms, people, reminders, and events that you choose.
+When creating customized Android firmware, you must typically launch a specific Android application after system boots.
+Android has two mechanisms for this:
+- **Start an application after Android boot**:
+	- Valid for a standard Android system with multiple applications.
+	- No need to modify and compile Android sources.
+- **Replace the default Android Home application**:
+	- Recommended if your system consists only of this application.
+	- May require you to modify and compile Android sources.

-## How to TURN OFF Disturb mode
+## How to ENABLE AutoStart mode

-- Navigate to the {% include icon.html name="settings" %} settings section.
-- If the highlighted red row is displaying {% include icon.html name="do_not_disturb_on" %} **"Do Not Disturb" mode**, click on this row.
-If this row is not displaying, enable the sound notification.
-If this setting is enabled, Check to see if this row appears after the sound notifications are enabled.
-If not, then that means, that this application already granted access to handle **"Do Not Disturb" mode**.
+You have the option to enable this option on the login screen.
+On the Driver screen is also displaying the warning notification label, which is informing that you should enable the mode.

-{% include img_smartphone.html name="promo_supported_android_devices_1.jpg" %}
+{% include img_smartphone.html name="faq_what_is_the_autostart_1.png" %}

-- When the new screen is displayed (**Do not disturb access**), find in the list the kitchen application (**KDS**).
+Click on the warning block.
+The description with the steps will be displayed.
+Click on the <span class="text-green-200">**ADD**</span> button.

-{% include img_smartphone.html name="promo_supported_android_devices_1.jpg" %}
+{% include img_smartphone.html name="faq_what_is_the_autostart_2.png" %}

-- Enable access for this application
+- New list with the applications will be displayed.
+Search the application **"Orderlord Driver"** (or the name **"Driver"**).
+Switch the state to the right (ENABLE) for this application.
+Everything done, return to the application.

-{% include img_smartphone.html name="promo_supported_android_devices_1.jpg" %}
+{% include img_smartphone.html name="faq_what_is_the_autostart_3.png" %}